neosaurrrus/blog-entries/53 - SQL.md

 ## SQL Update

 Update is all about the changing of data that already exists.
-This is half select and half insert in a wierld way but it makes fairly logical sense if you see it written down:
+This is half select and half insert in a wierd way but it makes fairly logical sense if you see it written down:

 ```sql
 UPDATE food SET name = 'Chicken Korma' WHERE name = 'Korma';